Skin yeast infections were first discovered and classified in 1839 by

 People with infections of the lungs have been found to suffer from skin yeast.
 Some may even resemble skin cancer.
 (C. C. Kibbler) Candida albicans can cause diaper rash and perleche, dry red skin or cracked skin at the corners of the mouth.

 Other skin diseases like psoriasis, acne, hives, and eczema don't seem to have any relation to an internal fungus infection.
 But when people are treated for a fungal infection that have these other skin diseases, their external skin problems go away.
 There are many studies showing that psoriasis is indeed a fungal infection caused by either the fungus itself or their mycotoxins being released into the blood stream.
 (A.V.
 Costantini 1994) Psoriasis is supposedly incurable.
 This is just not so.

-C. C. Kibler goes on to prove the above paragraph by Constantini; The skin is the largest organ in the body.
+The skin is the largest organ in the body.
 It protects your insides from the outside and more importantly keeps your insides from becoming outsides.
 It also can reveal many inside health problems because it does release toxins in the form of sweat from the body.
-Skin lesions can be at times early indications of a systemic internal yeast infection.
+Skin lesions and unexplained rashes can be early indications of a systemic internal yeast infection.

 These common types of skin yeast infections can affect other parts of the body as well.
 For example, you may have a severe case of athlete's foot and break out in a rash on the palm of your hand.
 The fungus did this by releasing mycotoxins into the blood stream, and the mycotoxins affected the palm of the hand.

 The internal problem is in most cases, preventable.
 Usually, it is caused by diet, antibiotics, steroids, birth control pills, or possible inhaling of fungal spores in the home through air conditioning systems.

 The best way to go is to take a skin